nolia/tasker/STORIES.md

 And it has state 'New'

 ## Saving task data should be validated
-Given I'm on 'Add Task' screen
-When I leave field 'Title' blank
-And click on 'Save' button
-Then device vibrates
-And 'Title' field is animated to show error and has focus
+given I'm on 'Add Task' screen when I leave field 'Title' blank and click on 'Save' button then Title field is animated to show error and has focus

 ## Changing task
 As a user